A Safe Community

 RCMP & Community Police

-The Royal Canadian Mounted Police (RCMP) provides policing services in Kamloops, with 140 members, plus two Community Policing offices, and a mountain bike squad.
+The Royal Canadian Mounted Police (RCMP) provides policing services in Kamloops, with 136 members and one Community Policing office and a bike/foot patrol.
 The Kamloops RCMP was the first in Canada to implement drug free zones around high schools, a program now offered across the country.
 Kamloops also has an anonymous Crime Stoppers program, and a Customer Care and Patrol team that provides a variety of services such as welcoming tourists, safety patrols, supporting local events, and assisting with rescue efforts.

 Kamloops Fire & Rescue

-Kamloops Fire and Rescue has 107 full time and 45 auxiliary fire suppression personnel operating from six stations.
-The department responds to fire suppression calls, injury accidents, rescues, dangerous goods/hazardous materials emergency responses, wild fires, water rescues and rope rescues.
-Emergencies outside city boundaries are handled by the provincially funded Kamloops Search and Rescue, which has over 30 trained volunteers.
+Kamloops Fire and Rescue has 128 full time and up to 45 auxiliary fire suppression personnel operating from seven stations.
+The department responds to fire suppression calls, injury accidents, rescues, dangerous goods/hazardous materials emergency responses, wildfires, water rescues and rope rescues.
+Emergencies outside city boundaries are handled by volunteers Kamloops Search and Rescue and are provincially funded.

 City of Kamloops Community Safety Programs & Services